3 Types of Headaches

 headaches and recognizing their distinct features can help you and your doctor determine the best treatment strategy.
 Below are three of the most common varieties.

 Migraine headaches are normally described as throbbing or pulsing.
 The pain is typically

 moderate to severe and worsens with physical activity.
 Other symptoms include nausea and sensitivity to light, sound, or smells.
 These types of headaches can last between a couple of hours and three days.
-Check out this infographic that details migraine headaches!
+Check out this opens in a new windowinfographicopens PDF file that details migraine headaches!

 Neck Tension Headaches (Cervicogenic)

 Approximately one in five headaches arises from a problem in the neck and is classified as neck tension or “cervicogenic headaches.”
 Cervicogenic headaches are most commonly one-sided, but occasionally may be present on both sides of the head.
 Pain often radiates from the base of your skull toward the top of your head and sometimes over your eyes.
 And, as the name implies, neck tightness is frequently present.